PKU-Alignment/safety-gymnasium/docs/components_of_environments/objects.rst

     where :math:`\alpha` is the decay factor.

 .. hint::
-    In the lidar_conf data class of task, the lidar category can be switched by modifying the lidar_type, but Natural lidar will be significantly more difficult.
+    In the lidar_conf data class of the task, the lidar category can be switched by modifying the lidar_type, but Natural lidar will be significantly more difficult.

 Group mechanism
 ^^^^^^^^^^^^^^^